City says 6th Street building is stable

 Neighbors first reported hearing glass break Sunday afternoon.
 The city quickly closed the street and sidewalk.

-The building at 23 6th Street and has been the offices of Jones Specialty Marketing since 2013.
+The building at 23 6th Street has been the offices of Jones Specialty Marketing since 2013.

 The city is currently waiting on an independent structural engineer to complete an examination of the building and present a blueprint detailing all the necessary fixes.